AmirL/nextjs-query-param/README.md

 # nextjs-query-param

-A React hook for syncing a component's state with a specific query parameter in the URL in Next.js applications.
+A type-safe React hook for seamlessly synchronizing a component's state with a URL parameter in Next.js applications.

 ## Installation